- Modular programming allows large applications to be divided into independent modules, making them easier to maintain and expand.

 In general, the more complex your project, the more sense it makes to use modular programming.
 If the system can be divided into independent logical components, you have the perfect scenario for applying this approach.

-On the other hand, if the project is small and has a very simple logic, a modular structure may be a bit excessive and add more complexity than necessary.
-To understand how to structure complex projects, see classification of programming languages.
+Conversely, if the project is small and has a very simple logic, a modular structure might be excessive and add more complexity than necessary.
+To understand how to structure complex projects, see the classification of programming languages.

 In any case, learning to think in modular terms is a fundamental skill for any professional programmer, as it prepares you to tackle large systems and work in teams.